 replace()

-method of location interface is also used to redirect programmatically to the new URL given as part of the input, and this can be used to reload the current page by passing the current page URL using location.href
+method of the location interface is also used to redirect programmatically to the new URL given as part of the input, and this can be used to reload the current page by passing the current page URL using location.href

 .